 This Nature topic journal was launched in 2019 to be the leading AI journal.
 It publishes across machine learning, artificial intelligence and robotics, and appears monthly online.

 Launched in 1884 and published by Princeton and the IAS, it is, alongside the Journal of the AMS, the top mathematics journal.
 It publishes advances of great importance across all areas.

 The flagship journal of the AMS, it is, along with Annals of Mathematics, the premier mathematics journal.
 It publishes the most significant advances across all branches of mathematics.

 Physical Review X

-Set up to be the open-access version of PRL, it is much more selective, and now sits between PRL and Nature Physics in terms of prestige.
+Set up by APS in 2011 to be the open-access version of PRL, it is more selective, publishing a tenth as many papers.
+It now sits between PRL and Nature Physics in terms of prestige.

 Proc London Math Soc

-It publishes esteemed papers of at most 15 pages on all areas of mathematics.
+Established in 1950, it publishes significant papers of at most 15 pages in all branches of pure and applied mathematics.
 Its sister journal, Transactions, publishes longer papers.

 Physical Review A

 Established in 1970 by the APS as part of its A–E series, it publishes on atomic, molecular, and optical physics, quantum information and computing, and related fundamental concepts.